MattPickard/Project_Portfolio/README.md

 Welcome!
-This repository holds a few of my data science and machine learning projects.
-I hope you find them useful and interesting.
+This repository showcases a selection of my data science and machine learning projects.
+I hope you find them both useful and interesting!

 # Projects